thesammykins/zoom-to-drive/zoom_manager/README.md

   - Detailed API responses
   - Download progress
   - File operations
+  - No downloads are made
 - With `DEBUG=false`:
   - Important operations
   - Errors and warnings
   - Final status
+  - Downloads are made

 Logs are stored in:
 - `./logs/zoom_manager.log` (main log file)